martyf1y/ATasteOfTheMoon/README.md

 # ATasteOfTheMoon
 Port from processing to OF of Media on the Moon.
-Not likely working
+Not likely working the same way.

 Made in of_270617_osx_release.
 Last edit 08.07.2017.
 Will need JSON/twitter credentials